 In 2016, Nan launched FACEts, a business-to-business consulting agency for designers, retailers, and manufacturers.
 Nan’s client portfolio includes independent fine jewelry brands, JA and JCK designers, to well-established multi-million dollar manufacturers and international jewelry brands.
 FACEts offers margin optimization, sales forecasting, inventory projections, data and trend analysis to prepare brands for market and growth.
 Nan’s mission is to make jewelry businesses more profitable through highly customized merchandising strategies with accuracy, integrity, and an elevated experience.

 Nan was the past President for the Women’s Jewelry Association in Colorado (2016- 2018).
 WJA is an international nonprofit organization that empowers women and men within the jewelry and watch industry.
 She is currently on the International Board for WJA and is continuing to make a positive impact in the jewelry industry.
 In her Spare time, Nan practices the “Science of Eight Limbs” and has spent over a decade doing Muay Thai boxing and has traveled to Thailand to train with Thai fighters.
-Nan currently resides in Denver with her husband and 3 children.
+Nan currently resides in Denver with her husband, 3 children, and rescue pup.

 Proud supporter and members of the following: